Final report for SW17-016

 Under Objective 1

-Figure 6.
-Soil pH depth-profile in fall 2017 and 2019, or before and after sugar beet lime application (4 tons/ac) at Fort Benton (till), Geraldine (till), and Big Sandy (no-till).

-In 2018, we observed visually obvious differences in growth of lentil at our sugar beet lime strip-trial near Fort Benton.
-Lentil top growth was greener, and biomass was greater in areas receiving lime compared to the non-limed area (Figure 5).
-Also, an aerial drone flight on June 24 revealed the +lime strips were visible from the air, though differences in growth between adjacent lime and non-lime areas were not apparent along the entire field transect (Figure 6).
-The benefits to lentil growth, biomass and coloration were believed to reflect greater rhizobium activity that translated to improved nitrogen nutrition.
-Surprisingly, these early season growth differences did not translate to greater seed yield at harvest.

 Figure 5.
+Soil pH depth-profile in fall 2017 (before) and 2019 (after) sugar beet lime application (4 tons/ac) at Fort Benton (incorporated with till), Geraldine (incorporated with till), and Big Sandy (no-till).

+In 2018, we observed obvious differences in growth of lentil at our sugar beet lime strip-trial near Fort Benton.
+Lentil top growth was greener, and biomass was greater in areas receiving lime compared to the non-limed area (Figure 8).
+Also, an aerial drone flight on June 24, 2018 revealed the limed strips were visible from the air using NIR imagery, though differences in growth between adjacent lime and non-lime areas were not apparent along the entire field transect (Figure 9).
+The benefits to lentil growth, biomass and color were believed to reflect greater Rhizobia activity that translated to improved nitrogen nutrition.
+Surprisingly, these early season growth differences did not translate to greater seed yield at harvest, likely because yield was more water limited than N limited.

+Figure 8.
 Visual differences in lentil growth were apparent from the sugar beet lime applications at Fort Benton with the green strips receiving lime vs. the chlorotic, non-limed areas.
-Spring soil pH (0-10 cm depth) was 4.7 in the -limed strips and 5.9 in the +lime (4 ton sugar beet lime/ac) strips.
+Spring soil pH (0-4 inch depth) was 4.7 in the non-limed strips and 5.9 in the limed (4 ton sugar beet lime/ac) strips.
 The photograph was taken June 14, 2018.

-Figure 6.
-Aerial drone imagery of the lentil field on June 24, 2018, revealed darker magenta coloration in strips receiving sugar beet lime relative to strips without lime.
+Figure 9.
+Aerial NIR drone imagery of the lentil field on June 24, 2018, revealed darker red coloration in strips receiving sugar beet lime relative to strips without lime.

-Similarly, in 2019 we observed yellow pea growth at Geraldine was more robust where lime was applied (Figure 7).
-Unlike lentil, seed yield was significantly improved by lime to areas without lime (-lime = 23.3 bu/ac vs. +lime =30.0 bu/ac).
-The benefit of liming was believed to result from improved rhizobia activity, nodulation, and N-nutrition of these pulse crops.
+Similarly, in 2019 we observed yellow pea growth at Geraldine was more robust where lime was applied (Figure 10).
+Unlike lentil, seed yield was significantly improved by lime (non-lime = 2.73 bu/ac vs. limed =30.6 bu/ac).
+As observed in our lentil trials, the benefit of liming was believed to result from improved Rhizobia activity, nodulation, and N-nutrition of these pulse crops.
+Inspection of yellow pea root samples found large differences in nodule numbers between pea on limed and non-limed fields (Figure 11).
+These results were not surprising as Rhizobium nodulation is known to be sensitive to soil acidity.
+The soil pH of the non-lime areas was 4.7 and in contrast to a pH > 6 in our limed strips.

 Seed-placed P fertilizer trials

-In 2018, we observed a large growth response to P fertilization in durum where the soil pH was not amended with Aglime application (Figure 8).
-Grain yield was affected by the interaction of lime and P fertilizer (Figure 9).
-Briefly, seed-placed P fertilizer mitigated Al toxicity symptoms and improved grain yield 20 bu/ac over unfertilized controls where lime was not applied.
+In 2018, we observed a large growth response to P fertilization in durum where the soil pH was not amended with Aglime application (Figure 12).
+Grain yield was affected by the interaction of lime and P fertilizer (Figure 13).
+Briefly, seed-placed P fertilizer mitigated Al toxicity symptoms and improved grain yield by 22 bu/ac over unfertilized controls where lime was not applied.
 Conversely, durum was unresponsive to P fertilizer when lime was applied to correct soil acidity.
 In 2019, a similar response by durum to P fertilizer was evident early in the growing season at the Highwood Bench field site.
-However, two hailstorm events during the growing season reduced yield by approximately 50% and the mitigated the response to P fertilizer.
-Our results indicate that seed-placed P fertilizer provides a method for mitigating Al toxicity at field sites with acidic soils, and can occur even at field sites with very high soil P levels.
-The response to P fertilizer is not associated with a nutrition benefit as it occurs in soils that test very high in available P and which was the case in both 2018 and 2019.
-Rather, the mechanism results from a reduction in Al+3 concentration in the root tips as a result of Al-P precipitation.
+However, two hailstorm events during the growing season reduced yield by approximately 50% and minimized the yield response to P fertilizer.
+Our results indicate that seed-placed P fertilizer provides a method for mitigating Al toxicity at field sites with acidic soils and can help even at field sites with very high soil P levels (50 – 83 ppm).
+The response to P fertilizer is not associated with a nutrition benefit as it occurs in soils that test very high in available P, which was the case in both 2018 and 2019.
+Rather, the benefit results from a reduction in Al concentration in the root tips as a result of Al-P precipitation (reference).
 The fertilizer strategy of placing P with the seed to mitigate Al toxicity in crops should be viewed as a short-term approach to manage acidic soils as soil pH is not remediated.
 In Montana, this strategy might best be suited for a situation where a farmer is renting land under a short-term lease agreement.

-Figure 8.
+Figure 12.
 Seed-placed P (right) resulted in more vegetative growth and higher durum yields than non-fertilized P areas (left) at our field site on the Highwood Bench.
-Soil pH was 4.4 in these plots that did not receive Ag-lime.
+Soil pH was 4.4 in the plots that did not receive Aglime.

 Under Objective 2